Summer Field Program

 - Research Study Program

-- $40 non-refundable application processing fee for undergraduate students (fees not applicable to current USM students) Make Check payable to The University of Southern Mississippi.
+- $45 non-refundable application processing fee for undergraduate students (fees not applicable to current USM students) Make Check payable to The University of Southern Mississippi.
+Electronic payments cannot be accepted.

-Official transcript, Application Fee and Immunization Record can be sent electronically
+- Official transcript, Application Fee and Immunization Record can be mailed to:

 OFFICE OF STUDENT SERVICES